 You can even automate that internal linking (and save time) by using this plugin that links any word to your chosen page whenever it finds it in-content.
 The plugin hasn’t been updated for a while, but it works fine for all my blogs.
 You can set it to link only once per page (in case that word is used several times within one article) which is something I usually do to avoid linking too much:

-Another pretty non-intrusive way to add in-content call-to-action without being too “salesy” is to use a so-called two-step opt-in option.
-With a two-step opt-in, readers don’t see a form right within content and have to click a link for it to load.
+Another pretty non-intrusive way to add in-content call to action without being too “salesy” is to use a two-step opt-in option.
+With a two-step opt in, readers don’t see a form right within content and have to click a link for it to load.

 This is a very popular in-content conversion optimization tactic because it doesn’t force opt-in forms inside the content and thus looks very legit.